 Allergic bronchopulmonary aspergillosis (ABPA) is an allergic lung disorder.
-It is related to the fungus Aspergillus fumigatus (AF).
+It is related to a fungus.
 Aspergillosis can also occur as:

-ABPA is caused by an allergic reaction to inhaled AF.
-AF is a common fungus.
+ABPA is caused by an allergic reaction to an inhaled fungus.
 It grows and flourishes in decaying vegetation, soil, certain foods, dust, and water.
-The allergic reaction worsens respiratory symptoms in people with asthma or cystic fibrosis .
-The inhaled AF colonizes mucus in the lungs, causing:
+The inhaled fungus colonizes mucus in the lungs, causing:

 Copyright © Nucleus Medical Media, Inc.

 Risk factors that increase your chances of getting ABPA include: